 Mattole to Punta Gorda Lighthouse

-As you leave the parking lot at Mattole, you’ll first be walking among sand dunes and grasses before descending to the beach as you round the bend where the Punta Gorda lighthouse comes into view.
+As you leave the parking lot at Mattole, you’ll walk among sand dunes and grasses before descending to the beach near the point where the Punta Gorda lighthouse comes into view.
 As noted above, this small section around Punta Gorda can be impassable during high tide.

 Punta Gorda Lighthouse to Spanish Flat

-After exploring the lighthouse, which was operated by the Coast Guard between 1912 and 1951, you’ll be walking on trail above the shore before eventually descending to the rocky beach and entering the high tide zone around Sea Lion Gulch.
-There, the trail begins a four-mile section mostly sandwiched between the ocean and the cliffs, where variable and rocky trail conditions are the norm.
+After exploring the lighthouse, operated by the Coast Guard between 1912 and 1951, you’ll walk above the shore before eventually dropping to the rocky beach and entering the high tide zone around Sea Lion Gulch.
+There, the trail begins a 4-mile section mostly sandwiched between the ocean and the cliffs, where variable and rocky trail conditions are the norm.
 Watch for signs directing you around large outcroppings, which can be impassable at all tide levels.

 At Cooskie Creek, you can get a reprieve from the tides and camp upstream from the beach if you wish.
 From there to Randall Creek, you’ll need to be on your toes as rocks can tumble down from above while waves crash against your feet.
 After Randall Creek, the trail continues on the grassy bluff through Spanish Flat, which is a popular place for camping.